blech/ffffound-mirror/README.md

 Uploads the ffffound copies of images to Tumblr as drafts, and publishes (and backdates) them.
 Very much a work in progress, with authentication being particularly weird.

+This also runs into Tumblr's daily post limits.
+Beware.

 ## make_sequence.rb

 Makes an image sequence suitable for importing to QuickTime to be animated.
+This doesn't know about the new images/originals/ path layout.